 - 3.8 The Council has assessed the sites in the evidence base to identify the 'ready to go' sites that can reasonably be expected to come forward in years 1-5 years of the Plan, those that are more likely to be delivered in years 5 10 and sites that are likely to be delivered in the long-term, years 10-15.
-The following factors have been taken into account in this assessment: - Is there an existing planning permission for the scheme? - Have there been pre-application discussions regarding the redevelopment of a particular site? - Estimated time for a site to progress through the planning and construction process. - Is the site in single or multiple ownerships? - Are there long term leases associated with the site? - Other site specific considerations constraints identified through the deliverability assessment, e.g. ownership issues, contamination or existing historic assets - 3.9 The National Planning Policy Framework (NPPF) requires local authorities to maintain a 5 year supply of specific, deliverable housing sites at all times during the plan period.
+The following factors have been taken into account in this assessment: - Is there an existing planning permission for the scheme? - Have there been pre-application discussions regarding the redevelopment of a particular site? - Estimated time for a site to progress through the planning and construction process. - Are there long term leases associated with the site? - Other site specific constraints identified through the deliverability assessment, e.g. ownership issues, contamination or existing historic assets - 3.9 The National Planning Policy Framework (NPPF) requires local authorities to maintain a 5 year supply of specific, deliverable housing sites at all times during the plan period.
 Hillingdon's current supply of specific, deliverable sites is set out in this Site Allocations and Designations document.
 As the plan period progresses, the Council's 5 year supply of housing sites will be annually updated in the Assessment of Housing Land Supply that is published on the Council's website and takes account of new planning permissions granted and completed development.

-- 3.10 Although the NPPF requires local authorities to identify a supply of sites or only broad locations for growth for years 6-10 and, where possible, for years 11-15, this Site Allocations and Designations document identifies specific deliverable development sites for years 6-10 and years 11-15.
+3.10 Although the NPPF requires local authorities to identify only broad locations for growth for years 6-10 and, where possible, for years 11-15, this Site Allocations and Designations document identifies specific deliverable development sites for years 6-10 and years 11-15.
 Given the complexities of the London land market, however, there is a significantly greater certainty of site deliverability for those sites identified for delivery in years 1-5 and years 6-10 than those likely to come forward in years 11-15.
-Therefore, the Plan will be reviewed in advance of 2021. the Council does not consider it possible to identify sites that will come forward in years 11-15 with any degree of certainty in relation to site deliver.
-Instead, these sites will be identified through a review of this plan which will take place in advance of 2021. - 3.11 The following tables provide a summary of the sites allocated in this chapter for residential development and the estimated housing capacity.
+Therefore, the Plan will be reviewed in advance of 2021.